Skip to main content

 150

-Halve, peel and chop the red onion into small pieces.
+Halve, peel and chop the onion into small pieces.
 Peel and grate the garlic (or use a garlic press).
-Chop the potato (no need to peel) into 2cm chunks.
+Chop the potato into 2cm chunks (no need to peel!)
 Roughly chop the coriander (stalks and all).
-Put a splash of oil in a large saucepan on medium heat.
-Add the onion and cook, stirring frequently until soft, 5 mins.
+Halve the lime.
+Heat a splash of oil in a large saucepan on medium heat.
+When hot, add the onion and cook, stirring frequently until soft, 5-6 mins.
 Add the garlic and cook for 1 minute more.
-Take out half of this onion mixture and set aside in a bowl.
+Take out half of this mixture, set aside in a bowl.

-When the potato is cooked, take the lid off and allow the mixture to bubble away for a few minutes more, until the liquid has almost gone, stirring frequently to make sure it doesn't burn.
-Add the baby spinach, then take the pan off the heat, put the lid on and leave to the side for 5 mins.
-Stir through the spinach.
+When the potato is cooked, remove the lid and allow the mixture to bubble away for a few minutes more, until the liquid has almost gone, stirring frequently to ensure it doesn't burn.
+Add the baby spinach a handful at a time, carefully stirring through the potatoes until wilted, 2-3 mins.
 This is your sag aloo!

 When the kofta curry has reduced slightly, squeeze in a little lime juice and stir through.
-Stir the spinach into the sag aloo until it has all wilted.
 Serve the beef kofta curry sprinkled with the remaining coriander and the sag aloo on the side.
 Enjoy!